 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
 A copy of this Official Statement will be submitted to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access (EMMA) system.
-See "CONTINUING DISCLOSURE OF INFORMATION" for a description of the District undertaking to provide certain information on a continuing basis.
+See "CONTINUING DISCLOSURE OF INFORMATION" and "OFFICIAL STATEMENT - Updating the Official Statement During Underwriting Period" for a description of the District undertaking to provide certain information on a continuing basis.